oehf/ipf-docs/_pages/boot/boot-atna.md

 | `audit-exception-handler-class`| `org.openehealth.ipf.commons.audit.handler.LoggingAuditExceptionHandler`| Exception handler impleemntation |
 | `audit-value-if-missing`       | `UNKNOWN`             | Value used for mandatory audit attributes that are not set |

+As of IPF 3.7, you can also provide your own @Beans returning an instance of `AuditMessageQueue`, `AuditMessagePostProcessor`, `AuditTransmissionProtocol`, `AuditMetadataProvider`, `AuditExceptionHandler` and `TlsParameters`.

 [Spring Boot]: https://projects.spring.io/spring-boot/